 Q: Are there any changes to copyright registrations or procedures?

 Effective April 8, the Copyright Office is allowing for electronic submissions of a number of documents that previously needed to be in paper form; the Office is also updating several of the regulations to remove the requirement that submissions to the Office contain a handwritten signature.
 Copyright owners now have additional time to register a work in order to be eligible for certain remedies in infringement actions.
 While statutory damages and attorney’s fees are generally available only if a work is registered before the infringement or within three months after first publication, the Copyright Office has now extended the three-month window for applicants who can show that they were unable to comply due to the emergency—for example, because they could not mail physical materials or lacked access to a computer.
 To qualify, an applicant must submit a statement certifying under penalty of perjury that they would have met the deadline but for the national emergency.
 The adjustment provides similar accommodations for persons who are prevented from serving or recording notices of termination within statutorily required time periods.
 These persons likewise must provide a certification that they would have met the deadline but for the national emergency.

-UPDATE - 1/7/21: On January 7, the Copyright Office extended the temporary adjustments to certain timing provisions under the Copyright Act for persons affected by the COVID-19 national emergency.
-These emergency modifications were set to continue through January 8, 2020.
-Because the disruptions remain in effect, however, the Register is extending the modifications through March 9, 2021.
+UPDATE - 5/10/21: On March 9, the Copyright Office extended the temporary adjustments to certain timing provisions under the Copyright Act for persons affected by the COVID-19 national emergency.
+These emergency modifications were set to continue through May 10, 2021.
+Because the disruptions remain in effect, however, the Register is extending the modifications an additional 60 days, through July 9, 2021.

 More information is available at copyright.gov/coronavirus.